ping-cash/ping-cash/README.md

 | > 250,000,000 | 25%      |
 | > 200,000,000 | 0%       |

-## Liquidity Pool
-Sociable Cash will have its own SCH/BUSD balanced liquidity pool pair.
-Liquity providers will be rewarded with SCH.
-Sociable Cash platform will always ensure there would be enough amount of liquidity in the pool.

 ## Funds Usage
 | Usage                                | Percent |
 |--------------------------------------|---------|